-The Urban Streams Coordinator (USC) position was created as a result of the Stream Conservation Area Ordinance.
-The role of the USC is to provide support and assistance to the residents that live along Marin County’s creeks through educational workshops, presentations, watershed tours and site visits that can result in targeted restoration actions.
-The USC will work with County departments; Marin County Stormwater Pollution Prevention Program ( MCSTOPPP), Marin Watershed Program, Community Development Agency, Department of Public Works in addition to the various watershed and neighborhood organizations and associations.
-Through collaborative efforts with local, state and federal regulatory agencies, the USC will guide property owners through the challenging permitting process when applying for projects that include development and/or restoration along the creeks of Marin.
-Finally the USC will act as the liaison between the various stakeholders, facilitating communication among all stakeholders invested in the urban streams of Marin.
+The Urban Streams Coordination (USC) program was created as a result of the Stream Conservation Area Ordinance.
+The USC program provides support and assistance to residents that live along Marin County’s creeks through educational workshops, presentations, watershed tours and site visits that can result in targeted restoration actions.
+The program provides coordination with County departments; Marin County Stormwater Pollution Prevention Program ( MCSTOPPP), Marin Watershed Program, Community Development Agency, Department of Public Works in addition to the various watershed and neighborhood organizations and associations.
+The program provides permitting assistance to property owners, who are pursuing projects that include development and/or restoration along the creeks of Marin, by collaborating with local, state and federal regulatory agencies.
+The USC program aims to facilitate communication among all stakeholders invested in the urban streams of Marin.

 Why?
 Any strong storm can bring down trees, but after four years of drought, this winter we are seeing an especially large number of trees come down.
 It’s important to know that when trees fall into creeks, they become part of the creek channel in the eyes of the Department of Fish and Wildlife.
 Fallen trees, as they sit, tumble and turn within the creek, are nature’s creek-architects: they shape the creek’s bed and banks, the way the creek meanders, and how sediment and floating wood debris within the creek move or accumulate; fallen wood also becomes home and shelter to a variety of aquatic wildlife, and in particular, salmon and steelhead.